SkylineCommunications/dataminer-docs/connector-help/connector_help/Geist RCX.md

 # Geist RCX

-The **Geist RCX** driverwas designed to monitor Geist's Power Monitoring (RCX) PDUs .
+The **Geist RCX** driver was designed to monitor Geist's Power Monitoring (RCX) PDUs .
 These PDUs are rack-level units with circuit monitoring via a built-in web server, providing a comprehensive remote view on the power utilization of the installation.
 In addition to monitoring amps, volts, real power, apparent power, power factor and kWatt-hours, these units provide jacks for optional environmental monitoring.

 ## About

-This driver uses**SNMP**to retrieve data from the device, making it possible to fully monitor the PDUs.
+This driver uses **SNMP** to retrieve data from the device, making it possible to fully monitor the PDUs.

 ### Ranges of the driver